francomar12/mssql-data-of-trips/README.md

 SQL Server has some specifications about capacity.
 Check this article related to
     - https://docs.microsoft.com/en-us/sql/sql-server/maximum-capacity-specifications-for-sql-server?view=sql-server-ver15

 Notice that the rows per table are limited by available storage.
 The solution is able to handle more than 100 million of entries.

 However, if there is doubth about the automated process, the process is not for loading a unique file that contains that amount of records.
-The process is going to work processing several files containing records, by region, date, data_source, user (for example), which make possible handle an incremental count of records on-demand basis.
+The process is going to work processing several files, which make possible handle an incremental count of records on-demand basis.